- What is a puppy mill?

-Sadly, some purebred dog registries and kennel clubs (which often receive registration fees from puppy mills) have lobbied heavily against these changes—and they have even recruited other animal-use industry groups to help them.
+Sadly, some purebred dog registries and kennel clubs (which often receive registration fees from puppy mills) have lobbied heavily against even basic reforms in commercial dog breeding—and they have even recruited other animal-use industry groups to help them.
 Scare tactics are used by those who profit the most from a lack of regulation in the pet industry to frighten small breeders into mistakenly thinking that the proposed laws will apply to them.
 This strategy has led some smaller breeders and local kennel clubs to oppose bills that would only impact the worst and biggest puppy mills.

 This makes public support all the more vital.
 Sign up to receive action alerts about our legislative efforts in your state.

 We also ask responsible breeders to join us in this effort to change conditions for dogs who are warehoused in a life of misery in a puppy mill.
 If you are a breeder who wants to help stop the abuses of large scale puppy mills, please get in touch with us.

 Because puppies from puppy mills are more likely to have health problems due to poor care, many consumers are faced with significant veterinary bills or even the death of their puppy soon after purchase.